metno/snap/CONTRIBUTING.md

 ## Submitting changes

 Please send a [GitHub Pull Request to SNAP](https://github.com/metno/snap/pull/new/master) with a clear list of what you've done (read more about [pull requests](http://help.github.com/pull-requests/)).
 When you send a pull request, you may add yourself to the [AUTHORS](https://github.com/metno/snap/blob/master/AUTHORS).
 We can always use more test coverage.
-Please follow our coding conventions (below) and make sure all of your commits are atomic (one feature per commit) if possible.
+Please follow our [coding conventions](#fortran-code-formatting) and make sure all of your commits are atomic (one feature per commit) if possible.

 Always write a clear log message for your commits.
 One-line messages are fine for small changes, but bigger changes should look like this: